nickbalestra/nickbalestra.github.io/_posts/2015-11-2-up-and-running-with-jspm-for-react.markdown

 ---
 title: Jspm and React
 date: 2015-11-2
-description: Setting up jspm for developing react.
+description: Setting up jspm for developing with react.
 ---

 ##[Jspm](https://jspm.io/) is a package manager for the SystemJS universal module loader, built on top of the dynamic ES6 module loader.